AI for the Life Sciences

 Google DeepMind / Isomorphic Labs AlphaFold 2/3, AlphaMissense, AlphaProteo; Eli Lilly and Novartis drug-discovery partnerships (Isomorphic Labs, January 2024) Peer-reviewed for AlphaFold lineage; AlphaProteo is arXiv preprint (Zambaldi et al., 2024, preprint); partnerships are factual but not efficacy evidence

-Anthropic Claude for Life Sciences (October 2025), Claude Science beta (June 2026), AI for Science Program Company announcements and official product materials; no peer-reviewed life-sciences paper as of this writing
+Anthropic Claude for Life Sciences (October 2025), Claude Science beta (June 2026), AI for Science Program Company announcements and official product materials; no peer-reviewed life-sciences outcome study identified by the August 12, 2026 review cutoff

-OpenAI Color Health cancer-screening copilot (OpenAI, June 2024); Moderna ChatGPT Enterprise deployment (OpenAI, April 2024); o1 model GPQA Diamond performance (OpenAI, September 2024) Verified partnerships and benchmark results; no peer-reviewed biology paper
+OpenAI Color Health cancer-screening copilot (OpenAI, June 2024); Moderna ChatGPT Enterprise deployment (OpenAI, April 2024); o1 model GPQA Diamond performance (OpenAI, September 2024) Company-reported partnerships and benchmark results; not peer-reviewed evidence of biological discovery

 Drug Discovery Companies Using AI